FFPG/FFPG/README.md

 </div>

 ###
-- I´m a passionate webdeveloper developer from Germany, near Ludwigsburg
+- I´m a passionate webdeveloper developer from Germany, near Ludwigsburg.

+- Between 2023 and beginning of 2025 i´d worked at Haugundpartner in Esslingen.

-- I am currently working at Haugundpartner in Esslingen
+- I´m currently studing Media Informatics at "Hochschule der Medien" in Stuttgart.

-- 🌱 I’m currently learning **Electron, Express**
+- 🌱 I’m currently learning **ElectronJs, ExpressJs and Java**

-- 👨‍💻 All of my projects are available at [https://fabian-griessbach-personal-portfolio.netlify.app/](https://fabian-griessbach-personal-portfolio.netlify.app/)  (data is not current)
+- 👨‍💻 Some of my projects are available at [https://fabian-griessbach-personal-portfolio.netlify.app/](https://fabian-griessbach-personal-portfolio.netlify.app/)  (data is not current)

-- 💬 Ask me about **JS, CSS, SCSS, HTML**
+- 💬 Ask me about **JS, CSS, SCSS, HTML, PHP**

 ###